 If it is determined that no objective evidence of impairment exists for an individually assessed financial asset, whether significant or not, the asset is considered to be Performing (Stage 1).
 The carrying amounts of these assets are assessed individually for impairment based on loan specific data such as the related beacon scores, and inherent economic risks as determined by geography, economic data, regional employment trends, among other criteria.
 Assets that are considered to be Underperforming (Stage 2) or Non-performing (Stage 3) are assessed for impairment independently based on similar criteria, adjusted for the increased level of risk associated with the respective categories.
-The Credit Union relies on an expected credit loss model to estimate impairment losses on its member loans carried at amortized cost has been incurred, the amount of the loss is measured as the difference between the loans carrying amount and the present value of expected cash flows discounted at the loans original effective interest rate; short-term balances are not discounted.
+The Credit Union relies on an expected credit loss model to estimate impairment losses on its member loans carried at amortized cost.
+The amount of the loss is measured as the difference between the loans carrying amount and the present value of expected cash flows discounted at the loans original effective interest rate; shortterm balances are not discounted.

-Member Loans (continued)

-If, in a subsequent period, the amount of the impairment loss decreases and the decrease can be related objectively to an event occurring after the impairment was recognized, the previously recognized impairment loss is reversed.
+Member Loans (continued) If, in a subsequent period, the amount of the impairment loss decreases and the decrease can be related objectively to an event occurring after the impairment was recognized, the previously recognized impairment loss is reversed.
 Any subsequent reversal of an impairment loss is recognized in net income.

-Bad Debts Written Off

-Bad debts are written off from time to time as determined by management and approved by the Board of Directors when it is reasonable to expect that the recovery of the debt is unlikely.
+December 31, 2019 Bad Debts Written Off Bad debts are written off from time to time as determined by management and approved by the Board of Directors when it is reasonable to expect that the recovery of the debt is unlikely.
 Bad debts are written off against the provisions for impairment, if a provision for impairment had previously been recognized.
 If no provision had been recognized, the write-offs are recognized as expenses in net income.

-Foreign Currency Translation

-Foreign currency accounts are translated into Canadian dollars as follows:

-At the transaction date, each asset, liability, revenue and expense denominated in a foreign currency is translated into Canadian dollars by the use of the exchange rate in effect at that date.
+Foreign Currency Translation Foreign currency accounts are translated into Canadian dollars as follows: At the transaction date, each asset, liability, revenue and expense denominated in a foreign currency is translated into Canadian dollars by the use of the exchange rate in effect at that date.
 At the year-end date, unsettled monetary assets and liabilities are translated into Canadian dollars by using the exchange rate in effect at the year-end date and the related translation differences are recognized in net income.

-Property, Plant and Equipment

-Property, plant and equipment is initially recorded at cost and subsequently measured at cost less accumulated depreciation, with the exception of land which is not depreciated.
+Property, Plant and Equipment Property, plant and equipment is initially recorded at cost and subsequently measured at cost less accumulated depreciation, with the exception of land which is not depreciated.
 Depreciation methods, useful lives and residual values are reviewed annually and adjusted if necessary.
-Depreciation is recognized in net income at the following annual rates:

-Buildings -2,3,25 or 50 years straight-line basis Furniture and equipment - 10 years straight-line basis or 10% declining basis

-Signs - 20% declining basis

-Computer equipment - 1-5 or 7 years straight-line basis Security equipment - 1,2,3 or 5 years straight-line basis Banking system - 4 or 10 years straight-line basis Automobile - 5 years straight-line basis Leasehold improvements - 5 to 15 years straight-line basis
+Depreciation is recognized in net income at the following annual rates: Buildings-3 to 50 years straight-line basisFurniture and equipment-10 years straight-line basis or 10% declining basisSigns-20% declining basisComputer equipment-1 to 5 or 7 years straight-line basis security equipmentSecurity equipment-1,2,3 or 5 years straight-line basis 4 or 10 years straight-line basis 5 years straight-line basisAutomobile-5 years straight-line basis 5 to 15 years straight-line basis